 To avoid the risk of diesel engine runaway, regular maintenance of your diesel engine is essential.
 Scheduling routine inspections and repairs ensures that oil leaks, air intake problems, and other common issues are identified and resolved early.
 Additionally, installing a diesel engine shut-off valve can automatically cut off the air supply and stop the engine if a runaway starts.
 And, of course, always pay attention to any unusual signs your engine is giving you — acting early can make all the difference.

-Contact Headwind Solutions to install the ShockerPASS for your diesel engine, the ultimate defence against diesel engine runaway.
+Looking for an automatic positive air shutoff valve near me?
+Contact Headwind Solutions to install the ShockerPASS positive air shutoff for your diesel engine, the ultimate defence against diesel engine runaway.